rguziy/clamav-web-client/README.md

 export CLAMAV_HOST=clamav-server
 export CLAMAV_PORT=3310
 ```
+## Contributing
+Feel free to fork this repository and submit pull requests.
+You can also submit issues in case of bugs or feature requests.

 ## License
 This project is distributed under the MIT License.
+The content of the license can be found in the `LICENSE` file under the root of this repository.

 ## Acknowledgements
 - cdarras for creating Java ClamAV Client Library ``` https://github.com/cdarras/clamav-client ``` .